sudoer-Huatao/Listit/README.md

 # Listit

+My first GUI App.
 A simple Python GUI application that allows you to manage your todos.
 Made by dearpygui.

+Supports saving a todo-list and loading it again.